mrrobotisreal/FlashFire-Web/README.md

 # 🔥Flash-Fire©🔥
-A flashcard desktop application designed to help you increase your knowledge exponentially, incredibly fast, just like a flash fire🔥🤯.
+A flashcard web application designed to help you increase your knowledge exponentially, incredibly fast, just like a flash fire🔥🤯.
 (Android app version is currently in the making)

 ## Author: